ankishb/ml-toolbox/tutorials/ml-short-notes.md

 ## Types of Clustering
 1. Centroid-based Clustering
     - distance based metrics
     - efficient but sensitive to initial conditions and outliers.
 2. Density-based Clustering
-- Density-based clustering connects areas of high example density into clusters.
-- This allows for arbitrary-shaped distributions as long as dense areas can be connected.
+    - Allows arbitrary-shaped distributions as long as dense areas can be connected.
-- These algorithms have difficulty with data of varying densities and high dimensions.
+    - Have difficulty with data of varying densities and high dims.
-- Further, by design, these algorithms do not assign outliers to clusters.
+    - It doesn't assign outliers to clusters, by design.
 3. Distribution-based Clustering
-- work good only, when we aware the distribution of dataset, such as Gaussian distributions.
+    - Strong Assumption about the data distributions.
 4. Hierarchical Clustering
-- Hierarchical clustering creates a tree of clusters.
+    - Creates a tree of clusters.
-- Hierarchical clustering, not surprisingly, is well suited to hierarchical data, such as taxonomies.
+    - Well suited to hierarchical data, such as taxonomies.
-- In addition, another advantage is that any number of clusters can be chosen by cutting the tree at the right level.
+    - Can select any nos of clusters by cutting the tree at the right level.